jorgehf91/etch-a-sketch/README.md

 - implement CSS grid or Flexbox to make it a truly flexible project
 - and maintain the grid's size constant independently of the cells number.

-But so far is more than a passable solution to the lesson's challenge.
+But so far is more than a passable solution for the lesson's challenge.

 Live Demo : https://jorgehf91.github.io/etch-a-sketch/